- Home - Attic

 Rat Removal - How to Remove Rats / Mice

-If you want to know how to remove rats, it's important to first realize that you've got to stop them from coming
+If you want to know how to remove rats permanently, it's important to realize that you've got to stop them from coming

-into your house, first.
-There's lots of rat
+into your house, first and foremost.
+There's lots of rats

-out there.
-They're going to keep coming and coming, into your house and attic and walls and whatever, until you stop them.
+outside, and they reproduce quickly.
+They're going to keep coming and coming, into your house and attic and walls, until you block their entry into your house.
 Stop them

 by finding their entry holes, and seal up those holes!
-Then you can remove the rats.
+Then you can trap and remove the rats.